um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 ## Distributed, massively parallel jobs

-Parallel jobs that can spawn multiple servers are the most scalable ones.
-GAMESS-US, SIESTA, NWChem, are the examples.
-Running many parallel tasks across more than one node requires some inter-node communication which as a rule is slower than shared memory within one server.

-In HPC, high speed interconnect like Infiniband (IB) used on Grex and specialized RDMA-aware communication libraries make distributed parallel computational very scalable.
+Parallel jobs that can spawn multiple servers are the most scalable ones, because they are not limited by the number of CPUs or memory per node.
+Running many parallel tasks across more than one node requires some inter-node communication (which as a rule is slower than shared memory within one server).
+In HPC, high speed interconnect and specialized RDMA-aware communication libraries make distributed parallel computational very scalable.
+Grex uses Infiniband interconnect.

-Most often (but not always), parallel programs build upon a low-level message passing library called MPI.
+Most often (but not always), parallel programs are built upon a low-level message passing library called MPI.
 Refer to the Software section for the informations of the parallel libraries on Grex.
+Examples of distributed parallel codes are GAMESS-US, ORCA, LAMMPS, VASP, etc.

-The jobs must specify required layout of nodes/tasks (or nodes/tasks/threads, or even nodes/tasks/GPUs since hybrid MPI+OpenMP and MPI+GPU programs exist), amount of memory and walltime.

-The layout to consider is a tradeoff between making program to work correctly and making scheduler's work easier.
+The distributed parallel jobs can be placed across their compute nodes in several ways (i.e., how many parallel tasks per compute node?).
+Thus SLURM resource request syntax alows to specify the required layout of nodes/tasks (or nodes/tasks/threads, or even nodes/tasks/GPUs since hybrid MPI+OpenMP and MPI+GPU programs exist).
+A consideration about the layout is a tradeoff between making program to work  faaster (and sometimes to work correctly at all) and making the scheduler's work easier.

 A well written MPI software theoretically should not care how the tasks are distributed across how many physical compute nodes.
-Thus, SLURMs _-\-ntasks=_ request (similar to the old Torque _procs=_) specified without _-\-nodes_ would work and make scheduling easier.
+Thus, SLURMs _-\-ntasks=_ request (similar to the old Torque _procs=_) specified without _-\-nodes_ would work and make the scheduling easier.

-A note on process starting: since MPI jobs are distributed, there should be a mechanism to start the compute processes across many nodes.
-And, come to think of it, the mechanism should know which nodes to use, and how many.
+A note on process starting: since MPI jobs are distributed, there should be a mechanism to start the compute processes across all of the  nodes allocated for it.
+The mechanism should know which nodes to use, and how many.
 Most modern MPI implementations "tightly integrate" with SLURM, so they will get this informaton automatically via a Process Management Interface (PMI).
+SLURM provides its own job starting command called _srun_.
+Most MPI implementations also provide their own job spawner commands, usually called _mpiexec_ or _mpirun_ .
+These are specific to each MPI vendor/kind and not  well standartised, and differ in the support of SLURM.

-OpenMPI on Grex is compiled against PMIx (3.x, 4.x) or PMI1 (1.6.5).
+For example, OpenMPI (the default, supported MPI implementation) on Grex is compiled against PMIx (3.x, 4.x) or PMI1 (1.6.5).
 So it is preferrable to use _srun_ instead of _mpiexec_ to kickstart the MPI proecesses, because _srun_ would use PMI.

-For Intel MPI, _srun_ may not work, but PMI1 can be used with _mpiexec.hydra_ by setting the following environmemt variable:
+For Intel MPI (another MPI also available on Grex and required by some of the binary codes, like ANSYS or ADF), _srun_ sometimes may not work, but PMI1 can be used with _mpiexec.hydra_ by setting the following environmemt variable:

 ```export I_PMI_LIBRARY=/opt/slurm/lib/libpmi.so```